Published 2014-09-22.

 initiate them prior to referencing them as generators in a for-comprehension.

-They will all execute as soon as free threads are available to be allocated to the Future
+They will all execute as soon as free threads are available to be allocated to the Futures so they can begin evaluation.

 val futureX: Future[BigInt] = Future(factorial(123)) val futureY: Future[BigInt] = Future(factorial(234)) val futureZ: Future[BigInt] = Future(factorial(345))